The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 main();
 ```

 Basically, imports always go first, then the smallest functions go on top, then the functions that reference them go after, and finally our `main()` function.
-In the file, the only file that actually gets *run* is `main()`.
+Be sure to call that at the end of the file.
 As our file grows, we can split things off into a `utils` or `lib` file, but this is fine for now.

 Alright so all we actually have to do now is `require` prompt sync (Don't forget the extra `()`, that's not normal, but it's easy!) and a `main()` function.